Steve Eliason

-Steven 'Steve' Eliason is an American politician and a Republican member of the Utah House of Representatives representing District 45 since January 1, 2011.
+Steven 'Steve' Eliason is an American politician and a Republican member of the Utah House of Representatives representing District 43, which covers a part of southern Salt Lake County.

+Representative Eliason routinely passes the most legislation of any member of the Utah legislature.
+He has been recognized as a nationwide leader on issues related to mental health and suicide prevention, homelessness, and tax policy.

 Early life and career

 Born May 26, Eliason earned his BS in accounting and his MBA from the University of Utah.
-He currently works as a Finance Director at the University of Utah Hospital and Clinics and lives in Sandy, Utah with his wife.
+He currently works as a senior director at the University of Utah Hospital.
+He has lived in Sandy, Cottonwood Heights, and Midvale for all of his adult life.

 Political career

+Representative Eliason represents a district won by Democratic nominees for President in 2016, 2020, and 2024.
+Despite the leftward tilt of the district, he has significant numbers of crossover voters in his bids for re-election.

+2024

+In the 2024 general election, Steve Eliason defeated Democrat Jason Barber, receiving 55.8% of the vote to Barber's 44.2%.

+2022

+Steve Eliason advanced from the Republican Convention.
+In the general election, he defeated Democrat Alan Anderson 57.2% to 42.8%.

 2020

-Eliason made the bill HB0322, which created two new state parks, including Utahraptor State Park.
+Eliason advanced from the Republican convention in 2020.
+He defeated Democrat Wendy Davis, earning 50.2% of the vote to Davis' 49.8%.

+2018

+Eliason ran unopposed in the 2018 general election.

+2016

+Elian ran unopposed in the 2016 Republican Primary.
+He defeated Democrat Nikki Cunard in the general election, earning 55.08% of the vote to Cunard's 44.92%.

 2014

 Eliason was unopposed for the June 24, 2014 Republican Primary and won the November 4, 2014 General election with 4,908 votes (58.2%) against Democratic nominee Susan Marques Booth.

 2012

 Eliason was unopposed for the June 26, 2012 Republican Primary and won the November 6, 2012 General election with 8,048 votes (55.4%) against Democratic nominee Gary Forbush.

 2010

 To challenge incumbent Democratic Representative Laura Black, Eliason was unopposed for the June 22, 2010 Republican Primary and won the three-way November 2, 2010 General election with 4,198 votes (51.4%) against Representative Black and Constitution candidate David Perry, who had run for the seat in 2008.

-During the 2016 General Session Eliason served on the Public Education Appropriations Subcommittee, the House Education Committee, the House Law Enforcement and Criminal Justice Committee and the House Retirement and Independent Entities Committee.